KQM-git/TCL/docs/enemy-data/mystical-beasts/cicins.md

-# Cicins

 ---
-Little creatures that can ever so slightly manipulate elements.
+description: Little creatures that can ever so slightly manipulate elements.
 ---

+# Cicins

 ## Weakspot Details